Human Systems Intervention (MA)

 Program details

-- Completion of a bachelor's degree with a minimum B average or a cumulative grade point average of at least 3.00.
+- Bachelor's degree with a minimum B average or a cumulative grade point average of at least 3.00.

 - A clearly delineated career intention concerning the development of intervention expertise for a particular domain of professional practice.

-- Be capable of undertaking all core courses of the first year in the scheduled sequence of the program.
+- Capacity to undertake all core courses of the first year in the scheduled sequence of the program.

 Your completed application will include: